tx-lin/vmSafeguard/other/READMEDocker.md

 # vmSafeguard - Docker install

-<em> This little guid will show you how to setup vmSafeguard app as a docker container </em>
+<em> This little guid will show you how to setup vmSafeguard app as a docker container (not for a production environnement) </em> <b>
+<strong> Some feature are not available fore the moment like backup scheduling </strong>

 youtube video (same content as bellow): https://youtu.be/UtxZ28hAzQ4